pramonettivega/getting_started_ndp/README.md

 NDP allows users to explore and work on data by facilitating access to the NSF's cyberinfrastructure (CI) capabilities.
 For the case of the *mock challenge*, we are going to connect with [Nautilus](https://nationalresearchplatform.org/nautilus/), a hypercluster which facilitates the work with Big Data through [containarized](https://en.wikipedia.org/wiki/Containerization_(computing)) applications.

-To connect with Nautilus and launch a computational instance, we will start by clicking at the JupyterHub button next to our dataset:
+To connect with Nautilus and launch a computational instance, we will start by clicking at the JupyterHub button in our dataset, which will redirect us to the JupyterHub environment.

-After we click, we will be redirected into a JupyterHub environment.

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-09%20211402.png?raw=true">